We're working on some great projects in 2026

 Funded by the Queensland Mental Health Commission, Darling Downs & West Moreton Primary Health Network, Southern Downs Regional Council, Creative Australia Boost Program and Acciona McIntyre

-STATUS: In production with an expected release in 2026
+STATUS: Post Production - expected release in May 2026

 Produced, Filmed and Directed: Steph Vajda